joegasewicz/flask-jwt-router/README.md

 ```

 # JSON Web Token setup
-Your front end website code needs to make http request with headers that include a Bearer.
+To send the JSON web token from your front end, you will need to pass a `Bearer` string in your authorization header.
 For example:
 ```javascript
     fetch(url, {